-Also located in downtown Kennesaw, is the newly expanded Southern Museum of Civil War and Locomotive History, homage to the preservation of much of the history of the fierce Civil War battles fought in the Kennesaw and Kennesaw Mountain area between the Yankee and Confederate Troops.
-This 40,000 sq. ft.museum also houses the infamous iron horse, the General-a steam locomotive hijacked by Yankee soldiers in what was later referred to as the Great Locomotive Chase and a critical move in ending the Civil War.
+Also located in downtown Kennesaw is the Southern Museum of Civil War and Locomotive History, paying homage to the preservation of much of the history of the fierce Civil War battles fought in the Kennesaw and Kennesaw Mountain area between the Yankee and Confederate Troops.
+This 40,000 sq. ft.museum also houses the infamous iron horse, the General – a steam locomotive hijacked by Yankee soldiers in what was later referred to as the Great Locomotive Chase and a critical move in ending the Civil War.

 The Southern Museum of Civil War and Locomotive History is also the center of activity surrounding Kennesaw’s annual Big Shanty Festival in mid April.
 This free, fun-filled event is a tribute to the heritage of Kennesaw and the Civil War era.
 Over 50,000 people fill the downtown Kennesaw to enjoy a day full of fun-filled activities at one of the largest Arts & Craft Shows in north Georgia.

-Downtown Kennesaw also hosts the Main Street Farmer’s Market, Folk Tales of the Rails, Kennesaw’s Pigs & Peaches BBQ Festival, The Santa Parade & A Day with Santa, Easter Egg Scramble and free summer concerts and movies-all popular draws for residents and visitors to this charming alcove of vibrant “small town charm”.
+Downtown Kennesaw also hosts the Main Street Farmers Market, Folk Tales of the Rails, Kennesaw’s Pigs & Peaches BBQ Festival, The Santa Parade & A Day with Santa, and free summer concerts and movies – all popular draws for residents and visitors to this charming historic alcove of vibrant “small town charm”.

 Directions: Take 1-75 N to exit 273 for Wade Green R. Turn left at Wade Green Rd.
 NW.
 Go .03 miles.
 Continue on Cherokee St NW for 2.3 miles